ipython-contrib/jupyter_contrib_nbextensions/nbextensions/usability/move_selected_cells/README.md

 It is a bit dirty because it would be better to act on DOM elements and write a correct move_cells() function.

 Cautionary note: It is very probable that such functionality will be available shortly in the official Jupyter notebook.
-But in the meantime, it could be useful to some people. moving cells or series of cells via simple keystrokes is super useful
+But in the meantime, it could be useful to some people.

 Keyboard shortcuts: *Alt-up* and *Alt-down* (works also with single cells!)